syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 * write-acp -> grants rights to modify ACLs
 * full-control -> grants all rights : read + write + read-acp + write-acp

-We will take a look at the different schemes how and where we can use these values in the folowing sections.
+We will take a look at the different schemes how and where we can use these values in the following sections.

 ##### User scope